visgl/loaders.gl/docs/arrowjs/api-reference/dictionary.md

 # Dictionary

+> This documentation reflects Arrow JS v4.0.
+Needs to be updated for the new Arrow API in v9.0 +.

 A `Dictionary` stores index-to-value maps for dictionary encoded columns.

 ## Fields